 A study of a patients with acute spinal cord injury at 15 North American centers revealed that using a hydrophilic-coated catheter for intermittent catheterization delayed the onset of first antibiotic-treated symptomatic urinary tract infections.
 In addition, a reduction in incidence of symptomatic urinary tract infection was noted during inpatient rehabilitation for these patients.

-For older individuals and those with a weak immune system, the sterile technique of intermittent catheterization has been recommended.
-Older persons are at higher risk than younger persons for developing bacteriuria and other complications caused by intermittent catheterization because they do not have a strong defense system against infection.
-Although the incidence of infection and other complications for older patients who are using sterile versus clean intermittent catheterization is not well established, sterile intermittent catheterization appears to be the safest method for this high-risk population.
+For older individuals and those with a weak immune system, the use of sterile technique for intermittent catheterization has been recommended.
+Older persons are at higher risk than younger persons for developing bacteriuria and other complications of intermittent catheterization because they do not have a strong defense system against infection.
+Although the incidence of infection and other complications for older patients using sterile versus clean intermittent catheterization is not well established, sterile intermittent catheterization appears to be the safest method for this high-risk population.

 Potential advantages of performing intermittent catheterization include patient autonomy, freedom from indwelling catheter and bags, and unimpeded sexual relations.
 Potential complications of intermittent catheterization include bladder infection, urethral trauma, urethral inflammation, and stricture.
 Concurrent use of anticholinergic therapy will maintain acceptable intravesical pressures and prevent bladder contracture.
 Studies have demonstrated that long-term use of intermittent catheterization appears to be preferable to indwelling catheterization (ie, urethral catheter, suprapubic tube) with respect to urinary tract infections and the development of stones within the bladder or kidneys.